jacky-lam/poc/README.md

 # XO chat

-Setup 3 examples of design pattern
+Setup 3 examples of design pattern to chat about